Velidonimo/translator/README.md

 # Google translator
-A simple translator engl to rus via Google translate API Please check the app screen in Screen folder
+A simple translator engl to rus via Google translate API

+Please check the app screenshot in Screen folder